• Skip to main content

 3. Fold the circle over, creating a half-moon shape.

-4. Using a fork, crimp the edges to seal shut and place on a baking tray lined with parchment paper.
+4. Using a fork, crimp the edges to seal them shut and place them on a baking tray lined with parchment paper.
 Repeat until the apple mixture is all gone.

 5. Crack an egg in a bowl, add a splash of water, and whisk.
 Using a pastry brush, brush the tops of the apple hand pies and sprinkle the tops with a little white sugar.